 - Ostojic SM (2006).
 “Yohimbine: the effects on body composition and exercise performance in soccer players”.
 Research in Sports Medicine 14 (4): 289–99. doi:10.1080/15438620600987106.
 PMID 17214405.

 - Atal CK, Dubey RK, Singh J (January 1985).
 “Biochemical basis of enhanced drug bioavailability by piperine: evidence that piperine is a potent inhibitor of drug metabolism”.
 J. Pharmacol.
 Exp.
 Ther.
 232 (1): 258–62.
 PMID 3917507

 Suggested use: Consume 2 capsules 30-45 minutes before exercise.
+If desired, an additional 2 capsules may be taken first thing in the morning on an empty stomach during non-workout days.
 Under no circumstances should dosage be exceeded or the warnings be ignored.
 DO NOT EXCEED 2 CAPSULES IN ANY 24 HOUR PERIOD.
 Exceeding the recommended amounts or not following directions may lead to unwanted effects.
 Pregnant or nursing mothers, children under the age of 18, and individuals with known medical conditions should ALWAYS consult with a certified physician before using this or any other dietary supplement.

 *When using BELDT: Force Thermogenic™, be sure to consume a minimum of 120 ounces of water daily in conjunction with a healthy diet and exercise routine.